entropyxyz/programs/README.md

 This creates the program as a Wasm component at `target/wasm32-unknown-unknown/release/template_barebones.wasm`.

 Since this program is used in tests for the program runtime (`ec-runtime`), you can see the program get used by running `cargo test -p ec-runtime`.

+## Licensing

+For the most part, the code in this repository is licensed under [AGPL-3.0](./LICENSE).

+There are some exceptions however:

+- The original code in the `examples/risc0-zkvm-verification` crate comes from RISC Zero's [`risc0`](https://github.com/risc0/risc0) project, which is licensed under
+  `Apache License 2.0`.

+Modifications made by Entropy to these crates are licensed under `AGPL-3.0`.